Your happiness matters.

 The following Emergency Medical Services are available 24 hours a day.

-911 – If the situation is life-threatening, get immediate emergency assistance by calling 911, available 24 hours a day.
+911 – If the situation is life-threatening, call 9-1-1 immediately, available 24 hours a day.

-988 – Suicide & Crisis Lifeline – If you or someone you know is suicidal or in emotional distress, contact the 988 Suicide & Crisis lifelines.
+988 – Suicide & Crisis Lifeline – If you or someone you know is suicidal or in emotional distress, contact the 988 Suicide & Crisis Lifeline.
 Trained crisis workers are available to talk 24/7.
 Your confidential call goes to the nearest crisis center in the Lifeline National Network.

 Crisis Text Line - Text HOME to 741741 to reach a volunteer Crisis Counselor.